Fredonia C.A.R.E.S. [Choice | Acceptance | Responsibility | Experience | Success]

 Fredonia CARES facilitators may recommend attendance at additional individual or group

-sessions at Counseling Center or at an off-campus treatment facility.
+sessions at the Counseling Center or at an off-campus treatment facility.

 - What do Fredonia students say about the Fredonia CARES workshops?"